EmilHvitfeldt/smltar/docs/06_ml_regression.md

 One method that has gained popularity in the machine learning field is the **hashing trick**.
 This method addresses many of the challenges outlined above and is very fast with a low memory footprint.

-Let's start with the basics of feature hashing.
+Let's start with the basics of feature hashing.\index{hashing function}
 First proposed by @Weinberger2009, feature hashing was introduced as a dimensionality reduction method with a simple premise.
 We begin with a hashing function which we then apply to our tokens.